addyosmani/critical/README.md

 ## FAQ

+### Are there any sample projects available using Critical?

+Why, yes!.
+Take a look at [this](https://github.com/addyosmani/critical-path-css-demo) Gulp project which demonstrates using Critical to generate and inline critical-path CSS.

 ### When should I just use Penthouse directly?

 I recommend using [Penthouse](http://npmjs.org/package/penthouse) directly if your app has a large number of styles